 Work teams that engage in more creative practices have higher performance than teams that engage in more standardized practices (Gilson, Mathieu, Shalley, & Ruddy, 2005).

 IBM Institute for Business Value (2016) funded a study involving interviews with over 5,000 CEOs from nineteen different industries worldwide, finding that the most financially successful firms in their sample had CEOs who established a culture of innovation that encouraged employee creativity.

 Individual creativity “is the production of a novel and appropriate response, product, or solution to an open-ended task.”

-Factors that help create a classroom environment supportive of creativity are - autonomy, low stakes for making mistakes, and opportunities for collaboration and playfulness.
+Factors that help create a classroom environment supportive of creativity include - autonomy, low stakes for making mistakes, and opportunities for collaboration and playfulness.

 Ken Robinson - What is creativity ?
 (2017) https://www.youtube.com/watch?v=X1c3M6upOXA

 In this video, Sir Ken makes the point that as teachers, we need to go beyond teaching for creativity and teach with creativity.